 - Technician sign off sheet

-In additional to the pipelines, every piece of equipment from heavy machinery to expensive handheld devices can all be tracked for usage and location.
-This ensures optimal asset utilization and reduces the chances of these equipment being removed from the premises.
+In additional to the pipelines, every piece of equipment from heavy machinery to expensive handheld devices can all be assessed to determine whether RFID can be used to track their usage and location.
+This would ensure optimal asset utilization and reduces the chances of these equipment being removed from the premises.

 Maintaining an accurate count of all offshore oil rig personnel is an important factor to ensure safety in the work environment.
-Rig workers can be given RFID lanyard cards that they scan when they arrive and leave offshore rigs.
+Similar to other people tracking applications using RFID, rig workers can be given RFID lanyard cards to see if they scan when they arrive and leave offshore rigs.
 Wirelessly signing into work eliminates the manual process of signing a sheet of paper regarding the beginning and ending of shifts.
-Embedding RFID tags in rig worker uniforms can allow access to rig workers with the necessary security clearance and allows managers to identify and locate personnel anywhere on the rig.
-Even in the event of muster calls, our RFID Personnel Tracking System can tally how many people are missing from the muster points in just seconds, raising the level of safety to a higher level.
+The idea of embedding RFID tags in rig worker uniforms can also be explored to allow access to rig workers with the necessary security clearance and allows managers to identify and locate personnel anywhere on the rig.
+Even in the event of muster calls, we can apply our knowledge and experience that we have gained from our experience using RFID to track people and to tally how many people are missing from the muster points in just seconds, raising the level of safety to a higher level.

 Whether it is personnel or vehicles, every area of the oil rig is important and sensitive.
 Only authorized personnel should be allowed into certain zones to ensure safety.
-Our RFID Access Control System is a way to grant and deny access to zones without using keys or having manned entrance points.
+In this critical scenario, the access to restricted zones may be controlled with our experience in controlling access via RFID technology.
+Through customization, it can be a way to grant and deny access to zones without using keys or having manned entrance points.
 Each RFID Badge or Lanyard given to your employees can be programmed with access levels.
-Authorized staff who walk in proximity of RFID Readers installed on doorways are immediately given access.
-This even is also logged in the database in case managers need to review access activity.
+If successful, authorized staff who walk in proximity of RFID Readers installed on doorways are immediately given access.
+This event is also logged in the database in case managers need to review access activity.
 Similarly, vehicles and machinery used through the oil rig can also be outfitted with RFID Vehicle Tags that can be programmed for access certain areas.

 Integrating our System with your Management Software

-At the core of our solution is GAO RFID’s AUTO-ID Engine which incorporates middleware and essential RFID functions that perform RFID data collection and information processing.
-Our AUTO-ID Engine seamlessly integrates with a wide variety of oil and gas extraction management systems so that you can access the data it collects directly via the system or systems you currently have in place.
+GAO RFID’s AUTO-ID Engine, incorporates middleware and essential RFID functions that perform RFID data collection and information processing.
+It can seamlessly integrate with a wide variety of oil and gas extraction management systems so that you can access the data it collects directly via the system or systems you currently have in place.

 Contact us for more information on how our RFID can be configured for your organization.